 - Lower potassium levels.
 The first priority is to correct mineral imbalances in your cat.
 Treating hyperkalemia with calcium gluconate to which antagonises the effect of hyperkalemia on the heart.
 Insulin/dextrose can help to shift potassium into the cells and sodium bicarbonate raises blood pH which also drives potassium into the cells.

 Once the obstruction has been removed, the kidneys are able to resume their job of urine production, removing toxins from the bloodstream.
-In the days after, urine production is increased as the kidneys cleanse the blood.
-This is known as post-obstructive diuresis.
+In the days after, urine production is increased (post-obstructive diuresis) as the kidneys cleanse the blood.
 Intravenous fluids will be continued to prevent dehydration and electrolyte derangements such as hypokalemia (low blood potassium) due to increased urine output.

 - During this time, the catheter will remain in place, and the veterinarian will monitor urine output.